node-m2m/m2m/Readme.md

   /*
    * Set a name for your channel data.
 You can use any name you want.
-   * In the example below, we'll use the name 'my-channel-data'.
+   * In the example below, we will use 'my-channel' the name of the channel data.
    */
-  device.setData('my-channel-data', function(err, data){
+  device.setData('my-channel', function(err, data){
-    if(err) return console.error('setData my-channel-data error:', err.message);
+    if(err) return console.error('setData my-channel error:', err.message);

     /*
-     * Implement the source of your channel data.
-Your data source can be of type string, number or object.
+     * Provide a data source of your channel data.
+     * Your data source can be of type string, number or object.
+     *
+     * It could be any value from a sensor device, data from an inventory or database,
+     * metrics, machine status or any performance data from any applications
+     *
      * Below is a pseudocode DataSource() method that will return the value of your data source.
      */
     let ds = DataSource();